danielaolartebo/IT-finite-state-machines/README.md

 ## ***Local Deploy*** 📦

-*To run the web app you should follow these steps:*
+*To run the app you should follow these steps:*

 1️⃣ *Clone or download the repository*